Jimmy888888/Manually_LeetCode/101/README.md

 A: Flatten two trees into two lists, and then compare them.</br>
 2.</br>
 Q: How to flatten a tree?</br>
-A: recursive, Ask GPT how to flatten a tree by using recursive: there are four travesal types for flattening a tree</br>
+A: recursive, Ask GPT how to flatten a tree by using recursive: there are three travesal types for flattening a tree</br>

-### Four traversal type:
+### Three traversal type:
 #### DFS, Depth-first Search
 ##### Preorder:
 root->left->right</br>